01 — The Idea & Foundation

 What if Pokémon had gear?
 Not held items — real gear.
 Randomized loot with prefixes, suffixes, rarity tiers, and quality rolls.
 Diablo 3 meets Pokémon FireRed.

-The idea was simple: take a standard Pokémon playthrough and add one major twist.
-Every battle has a chance to drop gear for your Pokémon.
+Every battle would have a chance to drop gear for your Pokémon.
 An Amulet with +ATK.
 Armor with +DEF.
 Rare drops with exotic affixes.
-Your Pokémon aren’t just getting stronger through levels — they’re getting kitted out.
+Your Pokémon aren’t just leveling through battles — they’re getting kitted out.

-And for the trainer?
-A single relic slot.
-Equip a Mentor’s Tome for +50% XP.
+The trainer gets one relic slot.
+A Mentor’s Tome for +50% XP.
 A Lucky Charm for better shiny odds.
 A Hunter’s Mark for improved drop rates.
-The kind of passive bonuses that change how you play.
+Passives that change how you play.

 Why a Decompilation?

 1. Binary ROM hacking: Hex-edit the compiled ROM directly.
-Use tools like HxD, AdvanceMap, PGE.
+Tools like HxD, AdvanceMap, PGE.
 Poke bytes at specific offsets.

 2. Decompilation hacking: Start from pret/pokefirered — a full C decompilation of the game.
 Write real C code.
 Compile a new ROM.

 Binary hacking is the traditional approach.
 Most ROM hacks use it.
-But for adding entirely new systems — not just moving trainers or changing Pokémon stats, but creating new game mechanics — decompilation is dramatically more powerful.
-You get:
+For adding entirely new systems — not tweaking trainers or changing stats, but building new game mechanics — decompilation opens things up.
+Real C with types, structs, and functions.
+A build system that produces a byte-identical ROM from source.
+Compiler errors instead of mysterious crashes.

-The tradeoff: the codebase is enormous (~500K lines of C), the toolchain is arcane (DevKitARM cross-compiler, custom preprocessor for string encoding), and the GBA’s constraints are brutal.
+The tradeoff: the codebase runs ~500K lines of C. The toolchain is arcane — DevKitARM cross-compiler, custom preprocessor for string encoding.
+The GBA’s constraints are brutal.

 Designing the Gear System

-The core data structure had to be tiny.
-Every Pokémon stores its gear in a u16 field (2 bytes), and the actual gear data lives in a bag stored in the save file.
+The core data structure had to be small.
+Every Pokémon stores its gear in a u16 field — 2 bytes.
+The actual gear data lives in a bag in the save file.
 The gear encoding packs everything into a single u32:

 Bits 0-1: Slot type (Accessory / Armor)